dannydenenberg/Starlight/README.md

 # Starlite
 A hackable voice command assistant for your computer.
+The docs are below.

 ## Installation
 1. Clone the repository from the terminal